mafudge/ist346-content/labs/K.md

 6. Let's read that email:
 `a FETCH 1 BODY[]`
 You should see your test email that you sent through the server.
-Not as pretty as gmail!
+Not as pretty as GMail!
 Haha

 ```
 * 1 FETCH (BODY[] {1393}